radi0sus/ciflordg-web/README.md

 - Disorder handling is pragmatic and may require manual review.
 - Occupancy handling is limited.
 - Hydrogen treatment depends on the data present in the CIF.
+- The hydrogen-bond table is independent of the element/atom selection filter, matching the disorder table behaviour.
 - Geometry-parameter calculations depend on the CIF geometry bond table.
 - CShM calculations are available for coordination numbers 2–6.
 - Geometry-parameter results are not currently included in CSV export.